Manage users

 The default user session timeout is approximately two hours.

-If you can’t use SSO, you can sign in with a username and password.
+If you cannot use SSO, you can sign in with a username and password.

 If you don’t already have an Astra account under the email address that you were invited with, you must create a new account with that email address: